ConexoLA/Rawrr_doc/docs/content/2 Usage/instalation.md

 **Information**\
 At this point you could:

 1. [Modify Rawrr](#modify-rawrr-using-electron) in the case you want to add new functionalities or extend Rawrr.
-Once you finish your changes, proceed to step 2.
+Once you finish your changes, go to step 2.
 2. [Generate the executable](#create-the-rawrr-executable) of Rawrr.

 {{< /hint >}}